Following an HIV Regimen: Steps to Take Before and After Starting HIV Medicines

 - Take your HIV medicines at the same time every day.

-- Ask your family members, friends, or coworkers to remind you to take your medicines.
+- Ask a family member or friend to remind you to take your medicines.

 - Plan ahead for changes in your daily routine, including weekends and holidays.
 If you’re going away, pack enough medicine to last the entire trip.